Sea Cave Breathing

 Details

-The composition tells the story of a sea cave.
-Rigby spent the past five years collaborating with a sea cave located forty miles south of Los Angeles, where she bowed ephemeral wire sound sculptures to transmogrify the sea cave into a soniferous body.
+The opera tells the story of a sea cave.
+Rigby spent the past five years collaborating with a sea cave located forty miles south of Los Angeles, where she bowed ephemeral sound sculptures to transmogrify the sea cave into a roaring instrument.
+The sound sculptures consisted of welded brass objects and piano wire, which when bowed transformed the sea cave into a walk-in cello.

-The sea cave is a site for thinking about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, and entanglements among humans and more-than-humans.
+Sea caves are sites for thinking about physical and acoustical architecture, cave memory, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, uncertain futures, soniferous bodies, and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
 It is a place from which to think about sonic and material decomposition, growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.

-The resonance of the sea cave—activated by Rigby’s sound sculptures and cello bows—speaks to the ways that geologic time shapes physical space and acoustical range.
+The resonance of the sea cave—activated by Rigby’s sound sculptures and cello bows—speaks to the ways that geologic time and tidal hydraulics shape physical space and acoustical range.
 When we hear the cave’s resonant signature being activated by the sound sculpture, we are listening to the cave’s acoustical anatomy as well as its history.
 We are hearing the resonance of millennia of climatic phenomena acting upon an organism.
+Vibrational architecture opens our minds to geologic forces and geologic time.
+Reverberations, echoes, decays all speak to a cave’s material and spatial conditions, sonic histories, and potential futurities.

+We can think of sea caves as walk-in cellos or cathedrals in the sense of reverberant potential, as deep-time spaces with unique and varying resonant signatures.
+Just as the architecture of human-made spaces hold memory, and the acoustical resonance of these spaces echo the history of their fabrication and roles over the years, so too does the acoustical architecture of a sea cave hold memory.
 The sea cave tunnels deep into a decaying cliff, its dark channels winding far beyond the eyes’ reach.
 Sounding the sea cave helps us understand its spatiality, but only ambiguously.
-We hear the resonant growls of the cave being activated by bow and wire, but these sounds offer us an uncertain sketch at best.
-This element of uncertainty—played out in a cave that has been sculpted over millennia and continues to be sculpted by increasingly erratic climatic phenomena—echoes the uncertainties of the climate crisis.
+We hear the resonant growls of the cave being activated by bow and wire, played out in a cave that has been sculpted over millennia and continues to be sculpted by increasingly erratic climatic phenomena.
+We are hearing the physicality of the cave via resonance and echo; we are listening to cave memory.

 The sea cave is a site for thinking about physical and acoustical architecture, sonic and material degeneration, shifting seascapes, resonance and vibration, multispecies relationships and sensory ecology, metamorphosis (of body, stone and place) and entanglements among humans and more-than-humans.
 It is a place to think about local and global environmental phenomena and how they intertwine.
 It is a place to think about growth and decay, loss and renewal, kinship and wonder, climate grief and climate futurities, deep time and breathing.

 Pipe organs too are sites from which to contemplate breathing.
-They are gilled, multi-esophageal creatures that wheeze, hum, sigh, even scream.
+They are multi-esophageal bodies that wheeze and hum, sigh and honk.

 Sea Cave Breathing asks questions about listening / sounding as social practice, resonance and vibration, rupture and repair, degeneration and regeneration.
-What are the relationships between the history of a site—a sea cave, a pipe organ--and its resonant qualities, its acoustical signature?
+What are the relationships between the history of a site or soniferous body—a sea cave, a pipe organ--and its resonant qualities, its acoustical signature?
 What are some relationships among ecological, material and sonic decay?
 Can finding new ways to listen to and think about a site’s resonance catalyze new ways of thinking about more-than-human timescales or even accelerating geological timescales?
-What can we collectively learn about our rapidly changing world—and our relationships with other living things--by finding new ways to think about listening?
+What can we collectively learn about our rapidly changing world—and our relationships with other living things, with ourselves--by finding new ways to think about listening?

 When we hear the rasping sounds of hagfish feeding, we are hearing the animals scraping their rows of keratinous teeth on squid and fish meat.
 We are hearing the sounds of a basal, benthic species who scavenges the sea floor by sense of smell and touch.
 We are listening to an animal that hasn’t changed much from the Late Carboniferous period, around 310 million years ago, a time before dinosaurs.
 We are listening to a living fossil.
 Listening to living fossils brings us into relation with long time.